-- a) If a cartridge seal is fitted loosen it from the shaft. - b) Disconnect the muff coupling and clean up the bores. - Clean motor shaft and stubshaft and deburr where necessary. - d) Replace muff coupling, ensuring that the grubscrew locates in the stubshaft. - e) The motor end coupling bolts should be slacker than the pump end coupling bolts so that the coupling and stubshaft can be rotated relative to the motor shaft. - f) The motor shaft should be prevented from rotating by using a C-spanner located in the keyway (where possible) or by locking the fan end of the motor. - g) Rotate the coupling until the impeller contacts the pump casing.
-This is the zero clearance position or datum for setting the front clearance. - h) Mark the bracket with a pen and, whilst preventing the motor shaft rotating, turn the coupling in the opposite direction by the recommended number of notches as indicated in the table.
-For the remaining steps, take care not to rotate the pump shaft relative to the motor shaft. - i) Carefully loosen and back off the grubscrew and tighten the coupling bolts, ensuring that the gap is equal between the coupling halves.
+- a) Disconnect the muff coupling and clean up the bores. - b) Clean motor shaft and stubshaft and deburr where necessary. - c) Replace muff coupling, ensuring that the grubscrew locates in the stubshaft. - d) The motor end coupling bolts should be slacker than the pump end coupling bolts so that the coupling and stubshaft can be rotated relative to the motor shaft. - e) The motor shaft should be prevented from rotating by using a C-spanner located in the keyway (where possible) or by locking the fan end of the motor. - f) Rotate the coupling until the impeller contacts the pump casing.
+This is the zero clearance position or datum for setting the front clearance. - g) Mark the bracket with a pen and, whilst preventing the motor shaft rotating, turn the coupling in the opposite direction by the recommended number of notches as indicated in the table.
+For the remaining steps, take care not to rotate the pump shaft relative to the motor shaft.